Welcome to the Plone4bio project

 The main new content type defined by plone4bio is the Sequence.
 The Sequence can be written by hand, imported from a FASTA file or accessed through a BioSQL database.
 The Sequence can then be visualized, showing its textual annotations data and its graphical features.
 It can be searched, using plone built-in search engine.
 Then it is possible to apply to the Sequence a program, called a predictor, that calculates the probabilities of the sequence to have a given property (the property that the predictor tries to determine) and to plot its results as new features or annotations.
 For example a predictor can try to assess if a protein sequence is trans-membrane, whether a signal peptide exists, and so on.

-Have a look at the demo site
+Ask for a demo site

 Native BioSQL integration